In Search For A GraphQL Backend Architecture

 Many important things to note here:

-2. What you put in the posts loader can be utterly different from the users loader.
-You can make an HTTP API call for posts and a gRPC call for users to a completely different service.
-This means that the loader essentially becomes the glue between many different documents.
+to a completely different service.
+This means that the loader essentially becomes the glue between many different documents. -

 Don't Repeat Yourself